Justin Green (fullback): Baltimore Ravens

 Green was selected by the Baltimore Ravens in the fifth round (158th overall) in the 2005 NFL draft.
 He was utilized mostly as a blocking fullback in 2005 by the Baltimore Ravens.
 His solid play was rewarded with 4 starts and 12 games played in his rookie campaign.
 Green played in both the Ravens Monday Night Football games in 2005, and started one of them.
 His game worn jersey from the Monday Night game with Green Bay was auctioned on eBay and sold for a few hundred dollars.
 Green also played on special teams.
 He made his NFL debut on September 11 versus the Indianapolis Colts.
 Green finished the year with 4 yards rushing on 5 attempts, and 32 yards on 7 catches with no touchdowns.

 In 2006, he played in 12 games and made three starts.
 He finished the campaign with four catches for 17 yards.
 He shredded his knee with just four weeks left during the 2006 season, however, had earned his way back into the starting lineup during the preseason in 2007.

 New York Jets

 Green was claimed off waivers by the New York Jets on August 14, 2008, however he was waived just a day later.

 Arizona Cardinals

 After spending the 2008 season out of football, Green was signed to a future contract by the Arizona Cardinals on January 13, 2009.
 He was placed on season-ending injured reserve on September 5.

 Coaching career

 In February 2012, Green was hired as the running backs coach for the Montana Grizzlies, his alma mater.

+In 2026, he was hired as the assistant head coach and running backs coach for the Washington State Cougars.